remr/remr/README.md

-- 👀 I’m interested in Simulation, MicroServices, ...
+- 👀 I’m interested in Simulation, MicroServices
-- 🌱 I’m currently learning Cybersecurity at isc2
+- 🌱 I’m currently learning Cybersecurity at ISC2

 - 📫 How to reach me  [linkedin](https://www.linkedin.com/in/remr76/)